Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 As lavender essential oil quickly and safely relaxes the body and calms the mind, it can also be a life savior if your little one is anxious, insecure, or in any form of emotional distress - helping to soothe that incessant crying that can be so stressful for any mother.

-But lavender oil offers so much more.
-A natural pain reliever, it helps ease the discomfort of colic as well as relieve the everyday headaches, teething problems, earaches and other pains and sprains that can inflict your baby and child.
+As a powerful natural pain reliever, lavender oil helps ease the discomfort of colic as well as relieve the everyday headaches, teething problems, earaches and other pains and sprains that can inflict your baby and child.

 A study found that a lavender oil aromatherapy massage can help relieve the uncomfortable symptoms of colic.
 Another study confirmed lavender as effective for treating babies in pain.
 It was found that newborns who smelled lavender while having a heel prick test felt less pain and were not as distressed as those in a control group.

-And when it comes to diaper rash - or any other skin condition like eczema - lavender helps calm and relieve that as well.
-It even tames the itchiness and redness of mosquito and other bug bites, and helps soothe and heal small wounds, cuts and burns.
-Lavender can also help with a stuffy, congested nose from a cold, and ease a fever.
+When it comes to diaper rash - or any other skin condition like eczema or cradle cap - lavender helps calm and relieve that as well.
+It even tames the itchiness and redness of mosquito and other bug bites, and helps soothe and heal small wounds, cuts and sunburn.

-LAVENDER OIL - A SAFE HOME REMEDY FOR BABIES AND KIDS
+LAVENDER OIL USES AS A SAFE HOME REMEDY FOR YOUR BABY OR CHILD

-Here’s how to use the multipurpose aromatherapy benefits of lavender essential oil as a safe and natural home remedy to help your restless, distressed or injured infant or child – and make your life so much easier…
+Here’s how to use the multipurpose aromatherapy benefits of lavender essential oil as a safe and natural home remedy to help your restless, distressed or injured infant, toddler or child – and make your life so much easier…

 Calm anxiety, crying and irritability: An essential oil whiz at lowering anxiety and easing any emotional distress (including ADHD), lavender oil can either be diffused as a calming scent, or used as part of a gentle, soothing massage.